 The Company filed its application for a Mining License with the MRD for Tuvatu in 2013.
-During the period ending March 31, 2014 the Company was notified by the MRD that the Director of Mines published the Company's Notice of Application in the Fiji Government Gazette and two national newspapers for a period of thirty days in December 2013, with no objections received during the prescribed period.
-The Company awaits further guidance from the MRD with respect to the status of its Mining License application.
+The Company was notified by the MRD that the Director of Mines published the Company's Notice of Application in the Fiji Government Gazette and two national newspapers for a period of thirty days in December 2013, with no objections received during the prescribed period.
+The permitting process continues and the Company awaits further guidance from the MRD with respect to the status of its Mining License application.